clearwaterstream/PasswordGenerator.Exact/README.md

 # PasswordGenerator.Exact
-Crypro-secure random password generator that will generate the exact specified number of digits, special characters, etc
+Crypro-secure random password generator that will generate the exact specified number of digits, special characters, and letters.